keithrbennett/keithrbennett.github.io/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ---

 [Lambdas](https://en.wikipedia.org/wiki/Anonymous_function) are anonymous (unnamed) functions.
 Unlike _methods_ in [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages, lambdas are not bound to any object.
 Although they are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages, object oriented programming languages that support lambdas, such as Ruby, can greatly benefit from their use.
-This is especially true when it comes to implementing varying behaviors.
+This is especially true when it comes to implementing varying behaviors(1).

 ### The Problem with Non-Lambda Approaches

 The procedural `if-elsif-end` or `case` clauses work when you have a small number of conditions and actions that are known in advance, but if you don't, they're pretty useless.

-And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance (1) can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.
+And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance (2) can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.

 Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are _several_?